September 24, 2019, 7 PM

 Join us on Tuesday, September 24, at 7:00 PM for a Dunkerley Dialogue with artist Ebony G. Patterson, whose work is on view in the Tang exhibition Serious Sparkle, and Winston Grady-Willis, a Skidmore College professor and founding director of the Black Studies Program.

 This event follows the talk “The Revolt of the Cinematic Black Athlete” at 5:30 PM in the Payne Room.

 Dunkerley Dialogues are made possible by a generous gift from Michele Dunkerley, ’80.

 This event is free and open to the public.

 Winston Grady-Willis returns to Skidmore College as professor and founding director of Black Studies.
-(From 2008 to 2011 he was associate professor of American Studies and a member of a three-person diversity and inclusion leadership team.)
-Most recently, he was inaugural director of the School of Gender, Race and Nations at Portland State University and professor and chair of Africana Studies at MSU Denver.
-While at Syracuse University, where he taught in the Department of African American Studies, he received the Meredith Teaching Recognition Award.
+From 2008-2011, Grady-Willis was associate professor of American Studies and a member of a three-person diversity and inclusion leadership team at Skidmore College.
+Most recently, he was inaugural director of the School of Gender, Race and Nations at Portland State University, and professor and chair of Africana Studies at MSU Denver.
+He received the Meredith Teaching Recognition Award while at Syracuse University, where he taught in the Department of African American Studies.
 His first book, Challenging U.S. Apartheid: Atlanta and Black Struggles for Human Rights, 1960-1977, seeks to provide a gendered examination of the transition between nonviolent direct action and Black Power during the contemporary Black Freedom movement.
 He is also lead author of the electronic textbook The Struggle Continues: Historical and Contemporary Issues in Africana Studies.